Qtty/Secrets-Keeper/README.md

 To `retrieve` a certain password, simply `query` the smart contract using the `label`, and there's the possibility to `retrieve all labels` from the smart contract.

-Note that the master key is `required` to retreive labels and/or passwords, since everything is `encrypted` in the smart contract to avoid exposing which services a client is using.
+Note that the master key is `required` to retreive labels and/or passwords, since everything is `encrypted` in the smart contract to avoid exposing which services a client is using